default-anton/gpt-sidekick/README.md

-# gpt-sidekick
+# GPT sidekick
-I'm lazy, and I hate to copy & paste code to ChatGPT, so I wrote this.
+## Features
+1. `:Ask` to chat with GPT-3.5
+2. `:Ask4` to chat with GPT-4
+3. Selected code will is added to the prompt